samuel-sousa/samuel-sousa/README.md

 🌱 I’m currently harvesting the power of **frontier LLMs** for products that ship.

-👯 I’m always striving to deploy on major **AI applications** to productionwith guaranteed scalability.
+👯 I’m always striving to deploy on major **AI applications** to production with guaranteed scalability.

 📫 Get in touch:
   - [Website](https://samuel-sousa.github.io).